-I’m excited to dive in and start our first family history year.
+I’m excited to dive in and start our first family history year with Ancient History.
 Lynn did some American History in 2nd grade but this is the first year we will do it as a family.
 We are already dipped our toes into our Sonlight Curriculum Box and read the first books in the introduction units.
 I can’t wait to start our main history books, A Child’s History of the World and the Usborne Book of World History.
 My kids always want me to keep reading after we finish the daily assigned reading so we often get ahead of the schedule.
 I have a feeling we will be done early so I already collected World History part 2 to be prepared.

 Science: Usborne Science Activity Book Volume 1, Sonlight Science C

 Previously the older 2 did Sonlight Science B so we won’t be repeating it this year.
 It was our first introduction to Sonlight and we enjoyed it.
 We did skip this activity book in it so we will be starting our year with it learning about Magnets, Water, Light and Mirrors.
 After that I’m unsure where we will go.
 We may do the Usborne Book of Knowledge and Sonlight C or other unit studies.
 We will see what I feel like and the kids are interested in.
 I like having one subject area that I can get creative with and not have a strict whole year plan.
 Having everything else well planned makes it work.